Walburga, Lady Paget: Biography

 In 1867, her husband was posted to Florence, then the capital of the newly formed Italy.
 In 1870, when Rome became the capital, she arranged for the British embassy to be established at the Villa Torlonia.
 In 1884 she and her husband had to move to Vienna.
 In 1887, Lady Paget rented the Villa Caprini in Fiesole, Florence; and in 1893, when her husband retired to Britain, she bought the Torre di Bellosguardo south of the city.
 When her husband died in 1897 she kept Bellosguardo as her main residence, devoting her time to campaigning – with Vernon Lee, Augustus Hare and others – against the destruction of parts of old Florence by the Municipality, and developing her house and gardens.
 Queen Victoria visited her in 1893.

 In 1913, amid rumors of war, Lady Paget returned to Britain.
 Bellosguardo was bought by an Austrian, baroness Marion von Hornstein.

+In 1924, Lady Paget praised publicly Benito Mussolini's so-called 'wonderful revival of Italy.
+She claimed that she felt a 'great force coming' during the Great War, that a 'real Rinascimento' was arriving thanks to Mussolini who she felt rescued Italy from 'Communism, Anarchy, and Bolshevism'.

 In 1929, at the age of ninety, she died of burns after falling asleep by the fire at Unlawater House, Newnham on Severn and was buried next to her husband at Tardebigge, Worcestershire.